 - Successfully defended component manufacturer on defective product claim seeking over $2 million dollars resulting in small payment to client for unpaid product.

 - Represented commercial landlord in litigation concerning right of tenant to move out and nullify the percentage rent provisions of the lease.
-Tenant sued claiming that it had overpaid the rent by $200,000 and breach by landlord.
-Case resulted in payment of over $600,000 to landlord.
+Tenant sued claiming that it had overpaid the rent and claiming breach of lease by landlord.
+Case resulted in substantial payment to landlord.

 - Represented commercial real estate broker on claim for commercial lease commissions where there was no formal listing agreement.
 Case resulted in payment in full of commission owed to client (broker) on $6 million dollar transaction.

-- Named a “Super Lawyer” in 2006 and 2007 by Texas Super Lawyers (a Thomson Reuters business) as published in Texas Monthly and Law & Politics magazine
+- Named a “Super Lawyer” by Texas Super Lawyers (a Thomson Reuters business) as published in Texas Monthly and Law & Politics magazine (2006 - 2007)

 - AV Preeminent® rated (the highest possible Martindale-Hubbell Peer Review Rating designation)